Go on to Part Five

 opened

-crowd, Derek asked that they stop throwing things at the stage.
-In response to
+that they stop throwing things at the stage.
+In response to the poor audience

-the poor audience behavior, Ray is said to have made "rude" sounds
+behavior, Ray is said to have made "rude" sounds with his violin,

-A reviewer in the Flint Journal admired Giant’s talent but did
+reviewer in the Flint Journal admired Giant’s talent but did admit the

-admit the crowd had trouble warming up to them.
+crowd had trouble warming up to them.
+A

 in a bluesy jam, as well as running through an instrumental version of Cogs In Cogs.